- slide 1 of 4

 When it comes to homeschool curriculum, foreign language options feature more variety than standard curriculums like English, Math, or Science.
-Not only can parents select textbook-based or computer-based curriculums, but also curriculums that offer voice recording to help students work on proper pronunciation, as well as video and music-focused curriculums for younger children.
+Not only can parents select textbook-based or computer-based curriculums, but also curricula that offer voice recording to help students work on proper pronunciation, as well as video and music-focused options for younger children.

 Rosetta Stone is a favorite among homeschoolers.
 As a computer-based, interactive curriculum, instruction methods attempt to mimic how a young child first learns to speak their native language.
 Rosetta Stone offers 31 different languages, with the primary focus being spoken fluency.

-Professor Toto (www.professortoto.com) provides foreign language instruction geared towards preschool and elementary school children.
+Professor Toto provides foreign language instruction geared toward preschool and elementary school children.
 Parents choose from five major languages.
 Children learn through DVDs, music CDs, coloring pages, and other activities.
 The primary focus is learning to speak the language.

 The Keystone School allows parents to enroll their homeschool student full or part time, including foreign language instruction.
 Students use textbooks, multimedia presentations, audio files, and other learning aids to master both the spoken language and its grammar.
 However, courses in foreign languages are offered only as electives for high school students.